 Mixing InstructionsLiving Clay® Uses:

-Our Detox Clay Powder can be made into natural body detox products, and prepared for internal use, topical use, and clay baths by following the following instructions.
+Our Detox Clay Powder can be made into natural body detox products, and prepared for internal use, topical use, and clay baths according to the following instructions.

 A clean, properly functioning digestive tract is paramount to our well-being.
-For internal cleansing and daily detoxing you ingest clay.
-Doing so on a daily basis will help clean your intestines and keep them that way.* Liquefied Calcium Bentonite may be purchased or made from clay powder.
+For internal cleansing and daily detoxing, you can ingest clay.
+Liquefied Calcium Bentonite may be purchased or made from clay powder.

 How to Make Your Own Liquid ClayFor a Single Serving: